halflumi/rust-advertisement/Hot-Patching in Rust.md

 However, this particular type of function detour has multi-threaded issues since it offers no guarantee for the atomicity of the three patched instructions from `008412A0` to `008412A4`.

 Adding preserved NOP instructions is the most frequently used solution to problems `detour` exposes, commonly referred to as compiling functions to be patchable.
 Additionally, using a single NOP instruction with the length of 5 bytes is one of the methods to execute such compilation.
-If `func1` is compiled to be patchable using this method, it could be compiled to:
+If `func1` is compiled to be patchable using this method, it could look like this:

 ```assembly
 008412A0 | nopl 8(%rax,%rax)